PatrickE94/pycalima/README.rst

 Command line tool
 -----------------
-Pretty useful commnd line tool which among other things can print all the characteristics of a fan.
-It can also search for available fans if you don't the MAC address.
+Pretty useful command line tool which among other things can print all the characteristics of a fan.
+It can also search for available fans if you don't know the MAC address.

 For more on using the tool, just run `calima -h`.